 - Step 4: Conclude on a Fair Value Range

-I've created an Illustrative P/E Multiples model for Visa that you can use to follow along with this guide:
+I've created an Illustrative Comparable Companies Model for Verizon that you can use to follow along with this guide:

 Select Comparable Companies